Going Beyond Compliance: Why the EMS is Revolutionary

 Compliance means knowing the laws and not violating them; it is about meeting minimum standards.

 Compliance does not mean doing the best job possible; it only means not breaking the laws.
-It’s not bad, and certainly an improvement over accepted practices of the mid-20 th Century.
-But compared to the standards and goals of an Environmental Management System, the idea of mere compliance starts to feel a bit inadequate.
-So-so.
-Mediocre at best.
+It's not bad, and certainly an improvement over accepted practices of the mid-20th century.
+But compared to the standards and goals of an Environmental Management System, the idea of compliance starts to feel a bit inadequate - so-so - mediocre, at best.